apache/pulsar/site2/docs/administration-dashboard.md

   apachepulsar/pulsar-dashboard:{{pulsar:version}}
 ```

-You can find the {@inject: github:`Dockerfile`:/dashboard/Dockerfile} in `dashboard` directory, you can build a image from scratch also:
+You can find the {@inject: github:`Dockerfile`:/dashboard/Dockerfile} in the `dashboard` directory and build an image from scratch as well:

 ```shell
 $ docker build -t apachepulsar/pulsar-dashboard dashboard